Pinacoteca di Brera: History

 The opening of the new "Reale Pinacoteca" was celebrated on 15 August 1809, Napoleon's birthday.
 The paintings were displayed in three of the four Napoleonic halls with pavilion vaults.
 Fundamental paintings by Bellini, Mantegna, Carpaccio, Titian, Veronese and Tintoretto had entered the gallery.

 The Romantic era witnessed the triumph of academic history painting, guided at the Academy by Francesco Hayez, and the introduction of the landscape as an acceptable academic genre, inspired by Williamo's Davias and his more known cousin Giuseppe Bisi, while the Academy moved towards becoming an institution for teaching the history of art.

 In 1882, the Paintings Gallery was separated from the Academy and Giuseppe Bertini was appointed as its first director.
-Bertini was succeeded by Corrado Ricci who, during his direction from 1898-1903, established the Photo Library and systematically reorganized the Picture Gallery according to schools and periods.
+Bertini was succeeded by Corrado Ricci who, during his direction from 1898–1903, established the Photo Library and systematically reorganized the Picture Gallery according to schools and periods.

 In 1903, the Pinacoteca opened 19 new rooms that allowed the exhibition of over 100 newly acquired works, such as Bramante's frescoes from the Visconti Panigarola house.
 The art historian and critic Antonio Morassi, who served as director at the Pinacoteca from 1934 to 1939, opened up the collection to 19th century painting and a new exhibition dominated by paintings by Hayez was created.
 There was also a precursory opening to the purchase of 20th century paintings, such as Guttuso's Portrait of Alberto Moravia and Mafai's "Modelli nello studio".

 The Brera Observatory hosted the astronomer Giovanni Schiaparelli for four decades, and the Orto Botanico di Brera is a historic botanical garden located behind the Pinacoteca.
-In 1939 during World War II, the works of the Pinacoteca were secured by the director Fernanda Wittgens, while the building suffered serious damage due to the bombings of 1943 (collapsed in twenty-six of the thirty-four sale).

-The Pinacoteca began its slow resurrection from the ruins in February 1946 thanks to the funding of some historic Milanese families, including the Bernocchi family, and to the work of the architect-designer Piero Portaluppi, Gualtiero Galmanini and the superintendent Fernanda Wittgens.
-Among the main acquisitions, it is worth mentioning the cycle of detached paintings from the oratory of Mocchirolo (14th century).
+In 2024, the museum's modern art wing was opened at the Palazzo Citterio as part of efforts to showcase its modern art collection that had expanded following donations in the 1970s and 1980s and to mark the completion of the "Grande Brera" project to merge the Palazzo Citterio, the Pinacoteca di Brera, and the Braidense Library.